Understanding Dermatofibroma: Symptoms, Causes, and Treatment

 The exact causes of dermatofibromas are not fully understood, but they are believed to be the result of a reaction to minor skin injuries such as insect bites, thorn pricks, or superficial cuts.
 Some experts suggest that they may also arise from an overgrowth of cells in response to inflammation or trauma.
 Despite their unclear origins, dermatofibromas are not contagious and are not linked to any serious health conditions.

 Dermatofibromas are generally asymptomatic, meaning they do not cause pain or discomfort.
 However, they can be itchy or tender, particularly if they are touched or irritated.
-The most distinguishing feature of a dermatofibroma is its dimple sign: when pinched from the sides, the centre of the lesion will often dimple inward.
+The most distinguishing feature of a dermatofibroma is its dimple sign: when pinched from the sides, the center of the lesion will often dimple inward.

 A common concern for individuals with dermatofibromas is distinguishing them from melanoma, a type of skin cancer.
 While dermatofibromas are benign, melanomas are malignant and require immediate attention.
 Key differences include: